Gingivitis (gum inflammation)

 Print this page

-Gingivitis is a sign that there is excess plaque in your mouth, which your body is fighting back against through inflammation.
+Gingivitis is a sign that there is excess bacteria and plaque in your mouth, which your body is fighting back against through inflammation.
 As your gums get inflamed, they can become puffy and bleed when you brush.

 It can be easy to overlook mild gingivitis.
 You may be unaware of it until your dentist or hygienist checks for it.
 Look out for the following symptoms: